hydrusnetwork/BA-4chan-thread-archiver/log.md

 ## (FUTURE) chan.zip file format

 For ease of transmission, this script should give the ability to transfer in `.chan.zip` format.
 All this does is zip up the folder, just like an `.epub`.
 This will provide a universal archive format for transferring information between archives, or between anons on 4chan, which may happen a lot.

+## (FUTURE) Implement useful functions from other CSS/JS mods

+* Expand image in the current HTML
+* SauceNao and TinEye